anyajegorova/avustava-enkeli/README.md

 - **Estimated hours table**: Estimated hours of cleaning duration.
 - **Contact Form**: Easy-to-use form for customers to get in touch.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Multilingual Support**: The website is available in Finnish and English.

 ### Technologies Used